ptrthomas/karate-assessment/README.md

-### Clone the repository
+### Executing the test

+Clone the repository.
 From the root directory of the project execute the following command.

 ```
 mvn clean compile test